Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 CHIEF CONSTABLE TWITTERING (Episode 15)

 Oozing charm like melting butter, Maximillan Corviday served as personal escort.
 Although Twittering found little untoward, something he could not exactly pinpoint appeared to be amiss.
-Then, he met Isabella la Gaya.
+Then, he met Isabel la Gaya.

 The crystal-gazer foretold a glittering future.
 By the time Twittering donned his bicycle clips and was pedalling back to the police station, he was not only convinced the park was clearly above suspicion, but that he would soon benefit from a most serendipitous happenstance.